umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-15.md

 {% hint style="warning" %}
 This custom code should not run while editors are working in the Umbraco backoffice.

-Once the content migration is complete. the site may require a restart.
+The site may require a restart once the content migration is complete.
 {% endhint %}